NethServer/nethsecurity/packages/ns-migration/README.md

 The `ns-import` script is verbose by default, use the `-q` option to suppress output to standard output.

+On first boot, if a file named `/usr/share/migration/export.tar.gz` is present, the system will automatically import the configuration.
+Migration output will be logged to `/var/log/migration.log`.

 ### Remapping interfaces

 When importing the configuration from an old machine to a new one, you need to remap